STFUjs/STFU/README.md

 <h1>STFU: Standard Text Format - Universal</h1>

-STFU has a variety of matching formats that Accurately Represent all forms of communication and Conceptual Representation using Wraps of Information and Infrastructures (bits) and provides standards for the elementary processing of "Lines" of bits for Accurate Representation of Concepts in STFU.
+STFU has a variety of matching formats that Accurately Represent all forms of communication and Conceptual Representation using Wraps of Information and Inclusions of Infrastructures.
+STFU provides standards for the elementary Representation of "Lines" of bits for Accurate Representation of Concepts in STFU.

-STFU includes the entire capacity to Declare and Accurately Represent all possible Concepts and information in Standard Universal Contexts that includes the presenting any diversity of Representations and to perform any capability using STFU.
+STFU includes the entire capacity to Declare and Accurately Represent all possible Concepts and information in Standard Universal Contexts that include the presenting any diversity of Representations and to perform any capability using STFU.

-STFU has a standard "text" form that uses @(@) & !()() Universal Context References in "UTF8"/"ascii" & "HTTP".
+STFU has a standard "text" form that uses @(@) & !()() Universal Context References in "UTF8"/"ascii" & "HTTP" and the transitional STFU(0) "text".

 STFU has an arbitrary bit scope STFU(*) that includes the optimized STFU(7) sometimes called "STFU8" and the formalised STFU(f) "STFU16" that all have the same standard Connectedness Tree with Expanders, Packed Collections of Bits, Wraps of Information, and Infrastructures.